 You may be tempted to turn to more invasive treatments if your pain is severe or unrelenting.
 But as you know, invasive therapies like epidural injections, spinal cord stimulation, and spinal surgery, come with risks and lengthy recovery times.
 Even if you choose to endure these procedures and the recuperation period, you have no guarantee that they will succeed in relieving your pain.
 Cannabidiol, also known as CBD, may be a better option to treat your chronic pain.

-CBD Is a Better Option
+CBD may be a Better Option

 One way in which the components of CBD oil help with pain relief is by mimicking the effects of soothing thermal compounds.
 Visit any pharmacy or grocery store, and you’ll find a plethora of products that stimulate the heat and/or cold receptors of the human body – cooling salves that contain menthol or eucalyptus or warming balms that use capsaicin (hot pepper) compounds.
 However, your body quickly becomes acclimated to these ingredients, and medications that contain these compounds lose their effect the more you use them.